-A record will be kept of all written formal complaints, within the school's complaints log, including at what stage they were resolved and action taken by us as a result of those complaints regardless of whether they were upheld.
-Correspondence, statements and records relating to individual complaints will be kept confidential except where:
+3.1 A record will be kept of all written formal complaints, within the school's complaints log, including at what stage they were resolved, and action taken by us because of those complaints regardless of whether they were upheld.

+3.2 Correspondence, statements and records relating to individual complaints will be kept confidential except where:
-access is requested by the Secretary of State;

-disclosure is required in the course of a school inspection;

-an individual has a legal right to access their own personal data contained within such documentation; or under other legal authority.
+- Access is requested by the Secretary of State. - Disclosure is required during a school inspection. - An individual has a legal right to access their own personal data contained within such documentation; or - Under other legal authority.

-We will make the findings and recommendations of the panel available for inspection on the school premises by the trust and the Principal.
+3.3 We will make the findings and recommendations of the panel available for inspection on the school premises by the trust and the principal.